thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 The combination with that **server.xml** with our usage of **MicroProfile** in the **GetAuthor** we will be to access a **OpenAPI exlporer** on this URL ```http://host:http_port/openapi```.

-This is the source code of the [GetAuthors class](authors-java-jee/src/main/java/com/ibm/authors/GetAuthor.java) with the used **MicroProfile**.
+This is the source code of the [GetAuthors class](authors-java-jee/src/main/java/com/ibm/authors/GetAuthor.java) with the used **MicroProfiles**.

 ```java
 @ApplicationScoped